Kiddooo/Ban-Searcher/README.md

 The main entry point of the project is `project.py`, which coordinates the execution of the different scripts and manages the overall workflow.

 ## The project is designed with extensibility in mind, allowing for the addition of new website scripts as needed.
-This makes Ban-Searcher a versatile tool for anyone looking to gather and analyze ban data across multiple platforms.
+This makes Ban-Searcher a versatile tool for anyone looking to gather and analyze ban data across multiple platforms

 ## 📦 Features